sampatskypointcloud/platform/docs/docs/amazonsthree.md

 # Amazon S3

-Dataflow let you integrate your data from different sources.
+Dataflow lets you integrate your data from different sources.

 ## Step 01 - Add Dataflow